 Instructor: Dr Jaap C. Mondt (Breakaway, Netherlands)

+Language: English, Dutch

+Level: Foundation

-Duration and Classroom: 5 days
+Duration and formats: Classroom: 5 days

 This course treats various geophysical methods, from gravity to magnetics, electrical, electro-magnetic, refraction and reflection seismic.
 It will be taught not only by explaining and discussing the methods, but above all by applying the theory in mainly Excel based assignments.